Youssouph Badji

-Youssouph Mamadou Badji (born 20 December 2001) is a Senegalese professional footballer who plays as a forward for Danish Superliga club AGF.
+Youssouph Mamadou Badji (born 20 December 2001) is a Senegalese professional footballer who plays as a forward for Greek Super League club Panetolikos, on loan from Danish Superliga side AGF.

 Club career

 On 30 August 2021, he joined Brest in Ligue 1 for a season-long loan.

-On 31 January 2022, Badji moved on a new 1.5-year loan to Charleroi, with an option to buy.
+On 31 January 2022, Badji moved on a new one-and-a-half-year loan to Charleroi, with an option to buy.
 On 6 July 2023, Charleroi confirmed that they had signed the forward on an initial three-year contract.

 On 2 September 2024, Badji signed for Danish Superliga club AGF on a five-year contract.
+On 28 January 2026, Badji joined Greek Super League side Panetolikos on loan for the rest of the season.

 International career

 Badji made his senior debut for Senegal in August 2019, playing in a 2020 African Nations Championship qualification match against Liberia.